project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/117-paul-pizzala-from-a-london-city-private-bank-to-the-biggest-regenerative-farm-in-the-uk.md

 ---
-title: 117 Paul Pizzala from a London city private bank to the biggest regenerative farm in the UK
+title: 117 Paul Pizzala From A London City Private Bank To The Biggest Regenerative Farm In The Uk
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2021-05-07)